jrmi/byemail/README.md

 To create a complete mail system, we have to install a SMTP server to receive/send emails then an IMAP or POP3 server to gather the mails and finally a client to read them.
 Don't forget to configure your DNS and pray that your IP will not be banned for misuse.

-To fulfill all ours needs we also need to add module like:
+To fulfill all ours needs we also need to add modules like:

--   an authentification system
+-   a user account manager
 -   a spam filter,
 -   a webmail,
 -   a mailing list manager,